-Everything You Need To Know About Granny Flats and Garage Conversions in Orange County
+Everything You Need To Know About Garage Conversions in Orange County

-Here at GreatBuildz, a free service that personally matches homeowners with reliable general contractors, we talk to homeowners every day about granny flat and garage conversion projects – here are some key points to know.
+Here at GreatBuildz, a free service that personally matches homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we talk to homeowners every day about their ADU and garage conversion projects – here are some key points to know.

 - Increased the maximum size of ADU allowed

-- Allowed ADUs on all single-family properties, no minimum lot size requirement
+- Allowed ADUs on all single-family properties, with no minimum lot size requirement

 - Allowed ADUs on multi-family properties

 - Allowed different types of ADUs – detached, attached, garage conversion, second story